eManPrague/frui.ts/packages/screens/README.md

 - `activeChild` - observable property with the currently selected child
 - `tryActivateChild(child)` - call this function to change the currently selected child.
 Automatically closes the old child if possible (calls `canDeactivate` on the child) and assigns `parent` to the new one.
 - `closeChild(child)` - use to properly close the child (calls `canDeactivate`)
 - `findNavigationChild(navigationName)` - implement this function to return proper child view model based on the navigation name provided.
-It is automatically called when navigating, however, you can reuse it in your logic as well (e.g., when creating a child for `tryActivateChild`).
+It is automatically called when navigating.
+However, you can reuse it in your logic as well (e.g., when creating a child for `tryActivateChild`).
 - `onChildNavigated(child)` - implement this function to do some actions after navigation is done

 ## `ConductorOneChildActive`